Sleeper (car): Europe

+The 1990 Lotus Omega, based on the Opel Omega/Vauxhall Carlton, is often credited as a major figure of the production Q-car trend of the 1990's in Europe.

+The 2001 Volkswagen Passat W8 features an unconventional but powerful W8 engine while having little distinctive styling features compared to the standard 4-cylinder powered versions.

+The 1996 Volvo 850 and the succeeding 2003 Volvo V70R packaged a powerful 5-cylinder engine in a family wagon body.

-In the Soviet Union
+Soviet Union

-The first Q-car was invented by the Soviet NKVD in 1938, when imported Ford flathead V8 engines were installed on GAZ M-1 cars.
+The first Q-car was invented by the Soviet NKVD in 1938, when imported Ford flathead V8 engines were installed in GAZ-M1 cars.
 After WWII they were replaced by GAZ M-20G cars equipped with adapted powertrain from GAZ-12 ZIM and special-purpose equipment.
-Those, as well as their successors, were available either in black color (or possibly GAI road police livery) for the security details of the KGB's 9th Directorate or in common colors for the surveillance teams of the 7th Directorate.
+Those, as well as their successors, were available either in black color (sometimes in GAI road police livery) for the security details of the KGB's 9th Directorate or in common colors for the surveillance teams of the 7th Directorate.
 After the M-20 was discontinued, 603 GAZ-23 cars were produced in 1962-1970, combining modified GAZ-21 body with slanted GAZ-13 engine and transmission, better brakes and KGB equipment.
 They were followed by similar GAZ-24 modifications: GAZ-24-24, -25, -34 and -35, over 2000 mostly produced during 1970s and 1980s.
 GAZ-31012 and 31013 based on the GAZ-3102 were only produced in black in very small numbers (~300) starting from 1985.
 In Post-Soviet Russia the practice was discontinued, with special services acquiring imported cars.